Rani ki Vav: Sculptures

-There are more than 500 principal sculptures and over a thousand minor ones, often referencing literary works in combination with religious, symbolic and secular imagery.
-The ornamentation of the stepwell depicts the entire universe inhabited by gods and goddesses, celestial beings, men and women, monks, priests and laity; animals, fish and birds including seen and unseen ones, as well as plants and trees.
+There are more than 500 principal sculptures and over a thousand minor ones, often referencing literary works in combination with religious, symbolic, and secular imagery.
+The ornamentation of the stepwell depicts the entire universe inhabited by gods and goddesses, celestial beings, men and women, monks, priests, and laity; animals, fish, and birds, including seen and unseen ones, as well as plants and trees.

-The stepwell is designed as an underground shrine or inverted temple; this represents the sanctity of water.
+The stepwell is designed as an underground shrine or inverted temple, symbolizing the sanctity of water.
 Sculptures in the stepwell depict numerous Hindu deities.
 These include gods such as Brahma, Vishnu, Shiva, Ganesha, Kubera, Lakulisha, Bhairava, Surya, Indra and Hayagriva and goddesses like Lakshmi, Parvati, Saraswati, Chamunda, Kshemankari, Suryani, the Saptamatrikas and Durga (as Mahishasurmardini).
 The sculptures associated with Vishnu outnumber all other deities, and include Sheshashayi Vishnu (Vishnu reclining on the thousand-hooded snake Shesha in the celestial ocean), Vishwarupa Vishnu (Cosmic form of Vishnu) and the Dashavatara (ten incarnations) of Vishnu.
 Other sculptures include families of deities such as Brahma-Savitri, Uma-Maheshwar and Lakshmi-Narayan.
 Notable among other sculptures are Ardhanarishwara (Shiva and Parvati in a combined, androgynous form) and a group of Navagraha (the nine planets) as well.

 There are a large number of celestial beings (Apsaras).
-One sculpture of an Apsara depicts her either applying lip paint or chewing on an aromatic twig while a man is attending to her feet.
-On the northern side of the third storey pavilion, there is a sculpture of an Apsara warding off a monkey clinging to her leg.
+One sculpture of an Apsara depicts her either applying lip paint or chewing on an aromatic twig, while a man attends to her feet.
+On the northern side of the third-story pavilion, there is a sculpture of an Apsara warding off a monkey clinging to her leg.
 At her feet, there is a nude female with a snake around her neck.
 There are also sculptures of Nagkanya (a serpent princess) with long hair and a swan, as well as depictions of celestial dancers in classical dance positions.

-There are large number of sculptures portraying women in their everyday life and activities.
-One sculpture depicts a woman combing her hair, adjusting her earring and looking at herself in the mirror.
-Other sculptures include a woman writing a letter, a young woman with a scorpion climbing her right leg and her clothes sliding off, a young woman pulling the beard of a dwarf-like man, a woman with a plate of fish in her hands with a snake encircling her leg and reaching out to the fish.
-One sculpture depicts a young woman coming out of her bath with wet hair and a swan catching droplets of water falling from her hair like pearls.
-The women in these sculptures are adorned with jewelry, including bangles, earrings, necklaces, waist girdles, anklets, and elegant clothes and well-combed hair.
-A variety of expressions and emotions are depicted in them, representing beauty as well as love in its sublime and seductive forms.
-There are sculptures representing maternal love such as a woman holding her child and pointing to the moon to divert his attention, a woman raising her child high to let him pick a mango from tree, and a woman in a mango grove accompanied by children.
+There are numerous sculptures depicting women in their everyday lives and activities.
+One sculpture depicts a woman combing her hair, adjusting her earring, and looking at herself in the mirror.
+Other sculptures include a woman writing a letter; a young woman with a scorpion climbing her right leg and her clothes sliding off; a young woman pulling the beard of a dwarf-like man; and a woman holding a plate of fish, with a snake encircling her leg and reaching toward the fish.
+One sculpture depicts a young woman emerging from her bath with wet hair, while a swan catches droplets falling from her hair like pearls.
+The women in these sculptures are adorned with jewelry, including bangles, earrings, necklaces, waist girdles, anklets, and elegant clothing, as well as well-combed hair.
+A variety of expressions and emotions are depicted in them, representing beauty and love in their sublime and seductive forms.
+There are sculptures representing maternal love, such as a woman holding her child and pointing to the moon to divert his attention, a woman raising her child high to let him pick a mango from a tree, and a woman in a mango grove accompanied by children.